 - Dental Sealants: To prevent cavities from forming, the pediatric dentist will apply a plastic coating that seals the grooves on the chewing surfaces of the molars.
 Such crevices are breeding grounds for bacteria.

 - Topical Fluoride: Fluoride helps the teeth become harder and more resistant to decay.
-Yes, your child probably gets some fluoride from your drinking water or in toothpaste, but a child dentist can provide a higher concentration for the best protection.
+Yes, your child probably gets some fluoride from your drinking water or in toothpaste, but a child dentist can provide a higher concentration for the better protection.

 - Root Canal Treatment: Root canals may be necessary in kids, too, and can save teeth from premature and malocclusion that may lead to orthodontic treatment.